Gradient Descent Algorithm in Machine Learning

 Conclusion

-In this article, we explored one of the fundamental optimization algorithms, Gradient Descent.
-We discussed its role in helping find the optimal parameters for machine learning models and highlighted the impact of the learning rate on the optimization process.
-We hope that you found this article informative.
+In this article, we explored the need for an optimization algorithm in machine learning and one of the fundamental optimization algorithms, Gradient Descent.
+We discussed its role in helping find the optimal parameters and highlighted the impact of the learning rate on the optimization process.
+Feel free to write your feedback in the comment section,.
 Enjoy learning, Enjoy algorithms!

 References: Andrew Ng Lectures